Xilinx/VMC_Help/UTIL/Gateway_In_AXIS/README.md

 ## Parameters

-#### Output Data Type
-The output data type of the block.
-The output data type should match the receiving HDL design input.

-#### Sample Time
-The output sample time.
-Refer to the AIE to HDL block help to learn more how to set this parameter.
+Refer to [Gateway In](../../HDL/gatewayin/README.md) block help to learn more about the parameters.